3D-look SVG circles

 About 3D-look SVG circles

 sssurface turns a flat circle into an SVG that reads like a lit sphere—handy for icons, orbs, and UI accents without 3D software.
-Run the fffuel editor (https://www.fffuel.co/sssurface/) in the embed above: pick a color, shape highlight and dark areas, optionally add shadow, then copy or save SVG.
+Run the fffuel editor (https://www.fffuel.co/sssurface/): pick a color, shape highlight and dark areas, optionally add shadow, then copy or save SVG.
 The file stays 2D vector graphics with a convincing depth cue.
 Pair this page with /ppperspective for vanishing shapes or /ffflux for organic gradients.

 Editor highlights